eriter/fluffy-tribble/README.md

 ## Implement hide and show videos for the owner dashboard

 - [x] Create an endpoint to manage the video's visibility

 I opted for a PATCH call, modifying just the videoVisibility value.
 I think I would expect this to be a PUT if I encountered it in the wild, but PATCH fit my understanding of the change I was trying to make (toggling a single value on an object that would be otherwise unchanged).
-It works just fine in my modern Chrome browser, but I might be more cautious and do more research to confirm that the PATCH method is supported in all the relevant browsers for a production service.
+It works just fine in my modern Chrome browser, but I might be more cautious and do more research to confirm that the PATCH method is supported broadly enough for a production service.

 - [x] Wire the endpoint to the eye toggle (strikethrough icon represents hidden)

 I chose to wire my patch endpoint to the existing click event listener in dashboard.js.
 Adding similar icon update logic to the DOMContentLoaded event listener prompted me to extract the parallel logic to a function called by both event listeners (you could totally make the case that this was premature: only the on load version of the logic needs to update every icon, I could have implemented more targeted logic for flipping the icon of the clicked button).
-If I had infinite time or expected to have someone else working on show/hide logic I might very well go back and unwind that consolidation.
+If I had more time or expected to have someone else working on show/hide logic I might very well go back and unwind that consolidation.

 - [x] Update the playlist landing page to only render videos marked as visible

 Though rendering only videos marked as visible in the renderMedia() function was reasonably straightforward, I struggled a bit to avoid autoplaying a hidden first video in the playlist.
-That is, until I realized I was treating the Wistia embed document manipulation as sacrosanct: once I considered modifying it I stumbled onto the notion of a filtered object containing only the visible videos, and could use the first video in that object to instantiate the player without fear of playing a “hidden” video.
+That is until I realized I was treating the Wistia embed document manipulation as sacrosanct: once I considered modifying it I stumbled onto the notion of a filtered object containing only the visible videos, and could use the first video in that object to instantiate the player without fear of playing a “hidden” video.

-SQL/db design modeling for Wistia take home

 ## Design the database for "search by tag" for the owner dashboard